 (e.g. Week 8)

-g) Identify the components of a comprehensive primary health care and psychosocial assessment of the mother, infant and family
+h) Identify the components of a comprehensive primary health care and psychosocial assessment on a mother, infant and family.